 Another option would be to switch days of being up with the baby.
 However, if you are breastfeeding your baby, taking a whole night off can affect your milk production and cause engorgement and major discomfort.

 When you have a newborn, do not feel guilty about saying no to extra responsibilities.
 Maybe your oldest child’s school needs a chaperone or a volunteer for an activity, your church needs some extra help, or your friends want you to help with a party.
 It’s okay to say no. Don’t feel guilty about it.
 You need this time to bond with your baby and to sleep when you have the time.
 Extra things on your plate will only cause you to have more stress and less sleep.

 Tip #10: Say Yes to Help

 It’s common for mothers to put others’ needs before themselves.
 It’s what we do.
 But when it comes to sleep, you must make it a priority.
-Well-rested moms are healthier, happier and don’t feel as crazy. 😉 It’s unrealistic to think that you will now get 8 to 9 hours of sleep each night because come on, you’re a mom!
+Well-rested moms are healthier, happier, and don’t feel as crazy. 😉 It’s unrealistic to think that you will now get 8 to 9 hours of sleep each night because come on, you’re a mom!
 And your kids won’t let you.
-But if you take these tips into consideration and start incorporating them into your life, I promise you will be getting more/better sleep and you will begin to feel better, stronger and ready to take on the day.
+But if you consider these tips and start incorporating them into your life, I promise you will be getting more and better sleep, and you will begin to feel better, stronger, and ready to take on the day.